Table of Contents

 Is credit activity reported to the credit bureau for an authorized user?

-In most cases, credit card issuers report activity to the credit bureaus for an authorized user as well as the primary card holder.
+Typically, credit card issuers report activity to the credit bureaus for an authorized user as well as the primary card holder.
 Building credit in this way can be a benefit of becoming an authorized user.
-Check with your credit card issuer to find out if authorized user credit activity is reported.
+Check with your credit card issuer to find out if credit activity will be reported for the authorized user.

 Does adding someone as an authorized user help their credit?